pranavpandey/dynamic-utils/README.md

 Helper class to detect the Android SDK version at runtime so that we can provide the user experience accordingly.

-1. `isHoneycomb()` - To detect if the current Android version is Honeycomb or above.
+1. `isGingerbread()` - To detect if the current Android version is Gingerbread or above.

 2. `isIceCreamSandwich()` - To detect if the current Android version is Ice Cream Sandwich or above.